sharkykh/medusa_vendor_tools/readme.md

   -h, --help            show this help message and exit -c, --cmd             Generate a `vendor` command for the provided package
                         (does not update)
+  --pre                 Include pre-release and development versions.
+By
+                        default, pip only finds stable versions.
   -f LISTFILE, --listfile LISTFILE
                         List file to update (affects target folders).
 Defaults to `ext/readme.md`